totherik/dbrickashaw/README.md

 can simply compose and expose publishers.

 This is also done automatically under the `global` object `__dbrickashaw` under the key `name` of the logger.
-These publishers are also accessible using `Dbrickashaw.getAggregatePublishers()`.
+These publishers are also accessible using `Dbrickashaw.getPublisherAggregate()`.

 ```javascript
 // consumer_and_producer.js